boriscu/pythopix/docs/DOCUMENTATION.md

 - **Description**:

   - Creates mosaic images by overlaying cutout images onto background images.
-This function chooses a random background image and a specified number of cutout images, placing them randomly within the lower half of the background.
+It selects a random background image and places a specified number of cutout images randomly within the lower half of the background.
+The function ensures that these cutout images do not overlap beyond a specified threshold.
 It also generates corresponding YOLO format label files for each mosaic, detailing the class and bounding box coordinates of each inserted cutout.

 - **Parameters**: